HellHarborEntertainment/www.HellHarbor.com/info/beat-shop-faq.md

 To initiate negotiations for changes in royalties, you will need to reach out via email to `support@HellHarbor.com` and a member of our team will reach out to you from there.

 #### How do I get an Exclusive License for a beat?
 In order to obtain an Exclusive License for a beat, you will need to reach out via email to `support@HellHarbor.com` and a member of our team will reach out to you from there.
+Our support staff will put you contact with our team of producers who will work with you to create a customized exclusive instrumental specifically for your project.